Selective031/RazorBoard/README.md

 - 1 Red LED to show status
 - 1 Fuse of 4A

-You need to add a power resistor for each loop you want to use.
+You need to add a power resistor in series for each loop you want to use.
 Without a power resistor you can damage the driver.
 Your total Ohm should be in the range of 5-12 ohm.

 So lets take an example, you measure your loop with a multimeter and you discover you have about 2.5 ohms.